Home › Forums › Vintage EHX › vintage and reissue polychorus

 1. If all vintage PC,PF, EF all the same.??
 IF not what is the difference?

-2. reissues are more superior than vintage.??
+2. reissues are more superior than vintage.??please help.

 -uses Panasonic BBD chip